 Rocky Road Chocolate Cookies

-- 2/3 cup cocoa powder I used a mix of natural and Dutch
+- 2/3 cup unsweetened cocoa powder, natural or Dutch (65 grams)

 - 1 teaspoon baking powder